awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 15,Concerts,Classical,All symphony, concerto, and choir concerts
 ```

-If you load the file using the DELIMITER parameter to specify comma\-delimited input, the COPY command will fail because some input fields contain commas\.
+If you load the file using the DELIMITER parameter to specify comma\-delimited input, the COPY command fails because some input fields contain commas\.
 You can avoid that problem by using the CSV parameter and enclosing the fields that contain commas in quote characters\.
 If the quote character appears within a quoted string, you need to escape it by doubling the quote character\.
-The default quote character is a double quotation mark, so you will need to escape each double quotation mark with an additional double quotation mark\.
-Your new input file will look something like this\.
+The default quote character is a double quotation mark, so you need to escape each double quotation mark with an additional double quotation mark\.
+Your new input file looks something like this\.

 ```
 12,Shows,Musicals,Musical theatre